Algorithms for Competitive Division of Chores: Preliminaries

+{We say that a bipartite graph $G$ on $([n],[m])$ has \emph{no lonely agents} if each agent is connected to at least one chore.
+We denote the collection of all MWW graphs with no lonely agents by $\MWW_{non-lonely}(\vec{v})$.}

-The set $\MWW(\vec{v})$ has polynomial size and can be computed in polynomial time even for degenerate problems, if one of parameters $n$ or $m$ is fixed.
-Computing $\MWW(\vec{v})$ can be interpreted as computing the Pareto frontier itself and thus is of independent interest.
+{ In Section~\ref{sect_compute_Pareto}, we show that the collection $\MWW_{non-lonely}(\vec{v})$ is rich, and its superset can be computed in polynomial time even for degenerate problems if one of the parameters $n$ or $m$ is fixed.
+Moreover, there is a natural bijection between $\MWW_{non-lonely}(\vec{v})$ and faces of the Pareto frontier.
+Hence enumeration of $\MWW_{non-lonely}(\vec{v})$ can be interpreted as computing the Pareto frontier itself and thus is of independent interest. }